plu/pxctest/README.md

 The `Booted` state here however does not mean "is ready for launching apps or running tests".
 After booting a device it enters the `Booted` state quickly, but still showing the loading bar above the Springboard (you can see that if you boot them via `Simulator.app` and keep watching the state that `xcrun simctl` reports).

-Here you can see that the tests are running, but no `Simulator.app` window is popping up:
+Here you can see that the tests are running, but no `Simulator.app` window is visible:

 ![headless_screencast](static/headless_screencast.gif?raw=true "headless screencast")